It’s summer and ice cream is the star of the season. There have been so many great ice cream recipes in blogsphere that I’ve been inspired.

 Fresh Fruit Add-ins: I’m still on the hunt for a lower calorie ice cream so today I made a peach ice cream.
 I replaced the whipped heavy cream with low fat half and half.
 I just stirred it into the peach base and then put it in the freezer.
 It took a little longer than 6 hours to freeze, but it too was creamy and very much an ice cream.

 One thing I have been doing is using my fresh summer fruits in the ice cream base but I found that the chunky fruit pieces became frozen chunks in the ice cream.
-The fruits should be put into a blender or chopped very fine so you are not crunching on iced fruit.
+I prefer to chop the fruits, add to a mini chopper for an easy option, so you are not crunching on iced fruit.

 I think I’m going to be happy making home-made ice cream without a custard base that will be a little lower in calories.
 I can save those calories for when I’m out and have no other choice but to order a rich, creamy and delicious gourmet ice cream treat.